By John Lynds

 EAST BOSTON, Ma. — Those who know 100-year-old Anthony "Tony the Kid" Barrasso will tell you the tough World War II veteran still has a lot of fire in his belly as he reached a special birthday milestone last Thursday at the Don Orione Home in Orient Heights, East Boston.

 Barrasso, a WWII veteran who fought in the Battle of the Bulge and in General George Patton's army, was all smiles as elected officials and veterans representatives turned out wish him a happy birthday during a special celebration at the home.

-Citations, an American flag that once flew over the White House, veteran's pins and other gifts were presented to Barrasso from the likes of Rep. Adrian Madaro, City Councilor Lydia Edwards, VA Boston Healthcare System Director Vincent Ng, Chief of Geriatrics and Extended Care Service Line of VA Boston Healthcare System Dr. Steven Simon, Mass Secretary of Veterans Services Francisco A. Urena, and Don Orione Home's Executive Director Tom Lynch.
+Citations, an American flag that once flew over the White House, veteran's pins and other gifts were presented to Barrasso from the likes of Rep. Adrian Madaro, City Councilor Lydia Edwards, VA Boston Healthcare System Director Vincent Ng, Chief of Geriatrics and Extended Care Service Line of VA Boston Healthcare System Dr. Steven Simon, and Mass.
+Secretary of Veterans Services Francisco A. Urena.

 The Adult Day Health Center at the home was filled to capacity with Barrasso's friends and family as well as Don Orione staff and residents to watch Barrasso, dressed in patriotic red, white and blue, receive the 100th birthday celebration he deserved.

 "I'm blessed to be here to honor an extraordinary veteran named Mr. Anthony Barrasso who turned 100 years old today," said Edwards.
 "Mr. Barrasso fought bravely in the Battle of the Bulge and in Gen. Patton’s army.
 His impressive life deserves an impressive birthday party."